 Jim: Yeah.
 (Laughing)

 Courtney: You know, so we were talking about the difference between joy and happiness and that there really is a difference.
-You can be happy with these fleeting things, you know.
+You can be happy, which is fleeting things, you know.
 A sunrise can make you happy or a friend at school can make you happy, but some of those things are fleeting.
-So, as Christians, shouldn't we be the happiest people walking around the earth?
+So, as Christians, shouldn’t we be the happiest people walking around the earth?
 You know, we have eternity—